 Put it this way – they are entitled to their opinion and you are entitled to ignore their opinion.

 Just because someone we care about says something doesn’t mean we have to take it on board.
 We can still love and care about them, without taking all of their opinions on board.

 Because someone says something certainly does not mean it’s true.

 It doesn’t mean we are doing anything wrong.

-Obviously if you are going out of your way to purposely hurt someone than that is a different story.
+Obviously, if you are going out of your way to purposely hurt someone then that is a different story.
 Ditto if you are doing anything illegal.
 You shouldn’t be trying to hurt people.

 If you are just living your life to your values and beliefs and someone doesn’t agree with your values and beliefs than that is their issue – not yours.